Heisenberg-scaling characterization of a two-channel optical network via two-port homodyne detection

-\acknowledgments This work was partially supported by Xairos System Inc. VT also acknowledges partial support from the Air Force Office of Scientific Research under award number FA8655-23-17046.
+\paragraph*{Acknowledgments---} This work was partially supported by Xairos System Inc. VT also acknowledges partial support from the Air Force Office of Scientific Research under award number FA8655-23-17046.
 PF was partially supported by Istituto Nazionale di Fisica Nucleare (INFN) through the project ``QUANTUM'', by the Italian National Group of Mathematical Physics (GNFM-INdAM), and by the Italian funding within the ``Budget MUR - Dipartimenti di Eccellenza 2023--2027'' - Quantum Sensing and Modelling for One-Health (QuaSiModO).
+We acknowledge useful discussions with Danilo Triggiani.